nikitabobko/AeroSpace/README.md

 > FlightDeck is a fork of [AeroSpace](https://github.com/nikitabobko/AeroSpace) by [Nikita Bobko](https://github.com/nikitabobko).
 > This project is not affiliated with or endorsed by the original AeroSpace project.

+## Documentation

+For usage and configuration details, see the official [AeroSpace documentation](https://nikitabobko.github.io/AeroSpace/guide).

 ## Key features

 - Tiling window manager based on a tree paradigm